 Please be aware that national guidance applies to the Isles of Scilly, just as it does elsewhere in England and that we have had confirmed cases of coronavirus on the islands throughout the pandemic.
 We really need your help to protect the health of everyone on the islands and to ensure our services, infrastructure and businesses can continue to run, so we have provided some guidance below on things you should consider when planning your journey and stay on the Isles of Scilly.

-Given the high number of coronavrus cases nationally and the recent move to Step 4 of the government’s roadmap, our Director of Public Health has been keen to strongly encourage the continuation of the safe behaviours which have kept Scilly comparatively safe so far.
+Given the number of coronavirus cases nationally and the recent move to Step 4 of the government’s roadmap, our Director of Public Health has been keen to strongly encourage the continuation of the safe behaviours which have kept Scilly comparatively safe so far.

 We urge you to err on the side of caution in relation to government guidance and ask you to continue taking the following measures at all times: